jorgcast/js-katas-mushroom/README.md

-# js-katas-template

-Use this template to create your own katas project.\
+# JS Katas - Mushroom

+Resolve every Kata in its own file, following its description bellow.

+Launch the unit tests in order to check the correct solution of the Katas.

+The solutions must be uploaded to a public github/gitlab repository.

+## How to test the code

 This project uses `mocha` for testing and `babel` to use ES Modules in the spec files.

-You can add as many katas as you want, just add a new `kata-N.js` file into the `src` folder, and his own `kata-N.spec.js` file into the `test` folder.

-**Note:** *The katas and tests here are mere examples.
-Use this as a template for your own project and add some real katas to it.*

-## How to test the code

 Run `npm install` to install all the project dependencies.\
 Run `npm test` to check all the test files.\